dsofe/lit_notes/repo/review-employer-firms-2023.md

     - Women-owned, 74%
     - Men-owned, 64%

+// FINANCING APPLICATIONS
+&rarr; **Black-owned and women-owned firms were the most likely to rely on funds from the owner's/owners' personal savings, friends, or family in the past 5 years.**

+&rarr; *Pctg. of firms that were fully approved, 2022 (v.
+2019):*
+  - Race/ethnicity
+    - Black-owned, 20% (v.
+34%)
+    - Hispanic-owned, 38% (v.
+46%)
+    - Asian-owned, 33% (v.
+46%)
+    - White-owned, 58% (v.
+66%)

 ### Resources

 -	[Small Business Credit Survey 2023 Report on Employer Firms]() (direct download, PDF)